mlanza/atomic/docs/cross-realm-operability.md

 To work around the issue Atomic applies symbolic names to constructors.
 These same names can be applied to constructors in other frames.
 Doing this guarantees identical constructors (from different frames) share a common identity.
 This enables `is` and `ako` (while `CROSSREALM=1`) to unambiguously identify objects.

-Third-party code including most polyfills (even natives) should be considered unreliable as there is no consistent means by which developers have tackled cross-realm operability.
+Third-party code including most polyfills (even natives) should be considered unreliable and so there is no consistent means by which developers have tackled cross-realm operability.
 Only fully-controlled code with no external dependencies (unknowns) can be trusted!

 Set `CROSSREALM=1` to compile cross-realm operable bundles and `CROSSREALM=0` when not needed as this option is not cost free.

-### Fostering Cross-realm Module Use
+### Cross-realm Dos & Don'ts

 * Don't use `instanceof`.
 Use `ako`.
 * Don't check constructors.
 Use `is`.